ukhsa-collaboration/standards-api/CONTRIBUTING.md

 - Each rule should have a corresponding documentation file in the relevant folder `/docs/spectral-rules/must/`, `/docs/spectral-rules/should/` or `/docs/spectral-rules/may/`.

-- Every rule definition **MUST** set `documentationUrl` so Spectral CLI can surface a deep link to the matching documentation page (for example `https://ukhsa-collaboration.github.io/standards-org/api-design-guidelines/spectral-rules/must/<rule-name>/`).
+- Every rule definition **MUST** set `documentationUrl` so Vacuum/Spectral outputs can surface a deep link to the matching documentation page (for example `https://ukhsa-collaboration.github.io/standards-org/api-design-guidelines/spectral-rules/must/<rule-name>/`).

 - Include references to the relevant sections of the API guidelines.